holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.4.1 Breaking Down Roles

 The inside of every Role is a Circle.
 This Circle can hold its own Roles and Policies to break down and organize its work.
-This does not apply to the Roles defined herein, which may not be further broken down.
+This does not apply to the Roles defined in this Constitution, which may not be further broken down.

 A Role's internal Circle is considered a ***“Sub-Circle”*** of the broader Circle that holds the Role, while that broader Circle is its ***“Super-Circle”***.